fuzzylogicxx/fuzzylogic/posts/buying-logging-and-recommending-books.md

 On my virtual bookshelf, each book links to a product details page on a third party website so that a visitor can easily buy that book if so inclined.
 This is a feature which I added without too much deeper thought.

 On Dave Rupert’s bookshelf, each book links to its counterpart on Amazon.
-This is likely for two reasons: firstly, Amazon tend to have _everything_; and secondly, he is enrolled in Amazon’s affiliate scheme, so can make a small commission from each recommendation that leads to a purchase.
+This is likely for two reasons: firstly, Amazon are likely to have it because they have _everything_; and secondly, he is enrolled in Amazon’s affiliate scheme, so can make a small commission from each recommendation that leads to a purchase.
 Makes sense!

 Even though I’m not an Amazon affiliate I started by linking to Amazon almost by default, until a few months ago when I began linking to [Hive](https://www.hive.co.uk/) instead.
 Upon hearing that Hive give a small percentage of each sale to an independent book shop I realised I’d rather support that effort than simply boost Amazon’s profits.
 (Also: Amazon don’t need my money, and I’m not a big fan of their attitude toward privacy).